Magic mushrooms & truffels

 · You may see colored speckles in your field of vision, like pixels.

 · When looking at faces, facial features become more pronounced (like in cartoons), sometimes someone looks older or younger.

 · When you close your eyes all kinds of colorful images may appear (‘closed eye visuals’)

 · At high doses, sounds can be seen, visible things can be heard and smells can be felt.
 For example, music can be seen as changing patterns of light.
 Visible things can be heard as weird noises.

 Changes in mood

-All psychedelics, so also psilocin, can have strong effects on your mood.
+All hallucinogens, so also psilocin, can have strong effects on your mood.
 You may become very happy and be in a kind of ecstasy.
 But it is also possible that you become very calm and feel harmonious and peaceful.
 A lot of laughing can also be part of the trip.
 The opposite effects, however, can also occur and you may feel very anxious and confused.

 Perception of time